blackbhc/refactor/development-manual/development.md

-This documentation is for the code development of the project.
-I write this documentation for the developers who are interested in the project.
+This documentation is for the ones who are interested in the code development of the project.
+It will include the APIs and some Implementation details of the codes, but not for the algorithm details.
+For the algorithm details of the analysis, please check the `quantity.md` file (TO-BE FINISHED).
 And I wish the documentation can cover all necessary information for modification of the codes and further development.

 Please feel free to raise an issue or give your valuable improvement suggestions for the project and the documentations.